pentestfunctions/open-redirect-attack/README.md

 - If extension checked, try ?image_url={payload}/.jpg
 - Extract target domain and see if it can redirect to any other TLD using the same domain (If domain.com try redirect to domain.co.uk)
 - Add in the option to auto replace 'whitelisted.com' with a whitelisted domain automatically from payloads.txt
+- Dynamic selection of the area to fuzz for the redirect, right now it requires it to be at the end of the URL